Frances Conroy

 She starred as Dawn in the first season of the Hulu original series Casual, which was nominated for a Golden Globe Award for its first season.
 In 2017, she starred as Nathalie Raven in The Mist.
 In 2019, she starred in Joker as the titular character's mother.
 In 2021, she had a supporting role in The Power of the Dog.

 Early life

-Conroy was born March 15, 1953, in Monroe, Georgia, the daughter of Ossie Hardman (née Ray) and Vincent Paul Conroy.
-Her father, who was of Irish descent, was a business executive, and her mother also worked in business.
-During the 1971–72 school year, she was a student at Dickinson College in Carlisle, Pennsylvania, where she was a member of the Mermaid Players and appeared in college theatrical productions.
-She moved to New York City to study drama at the Neighborhood Playhouse and the Juilliard School.
-She was a member of Juilliard's Drama Division Group 6 (1973–1977) which also included Kevin Conroy (no relation), Kelsey Grammer, Harriet Sansom Harris, and Robin Williams.
+Conroy was born March 15, 1953, the daughter of Ossie Ray Conroy and Vincent P. Conroy.
+She studied at the Juilliard School and was a member of Juilliard's Drama Division Group 6 (1973–1977) which also included Kevin Conroy (no relation), Kelsey Grammer, Harriet Sansom Harris, and Robin Williams.